psward/MathDay2020/README.md

 ### Supplementary Information
 For each one there are associated htmls's representing the corresponding notebooks for each of the projects.
 I can provide the actual notebooks upon request for anyone interested!
 They are currently locked up in a docker image I can't deploy yet because I have other code running and the instance needs 18 gigs of RAM to launch, or I will lose the hSBM model.

+To view the notebooks, click on the html file, click on raw, and then save this as an html file.
+Once saved, open in your favorite browswer!